mshapps-ru/lm_studio_server_admin/docs/areas/backend-api-structure.md

 > All responses are JSON with `Content-Type: application/json`.

 **Note:** The status detection now correctly handles the 'not running' output from `lms server status`, ensuring that a stopped server returns `status: "stopped"` and `message: "LM Studio Server is stopped"`.

+**Important:** If `/api/settings` changes the listening port, any active sessions are invalidated.
+Clients must re‑authenticate after a port change.